FedeRog1977/brittonsbash-content/Transcript.md

 Based on quite extensive data collected by ScottishPower from external sources (in-app estimate data) and from the users themselves (as previously and subsequently listed), analytics can be produced to highlight to the user which appliances they could better-optimize; providing further (relative to those listed above) suggestions.
 This section creates more specific goals for the user to follow and optimize their behaviours relative to.
 Subjective parameters may include [how much a user feels they need certain appliances (i.e. a rating/ranking of appliance importance which highlights perhaps unecessary usage in unimportant areas)], [at what times they require appliances (i.e. is there a better / more efficient time on the local grid to use this appliance?)], [is an appliance dependent upon another? (i.e. link tree between a user's appliances - do things need to be on at the same time? <e.g. ``Turn <lamp> off, you don't need it while using <ThinkPad X220 w/ ThinkLight>!''>)].
 The output from this operation can be presented on a new app segment/page and with the classic optional push notifications.
 Very simply, a status page may include progress bars showing progression towards usage/cost goals, perhaps on specific appliances.
 And, a notification may read ``use <j> application <k> less per <l> to reduce energy usage/cost by <x>''.
 Again, time-series progression should be displayed to the user for ongoing motivation.

 On a more corss-sectional note, user data can be shared to compare across the platform.
 Of course this involves a lot of data protection, user permissions etc. however, can be very effective amongst users who like to be more efficient than others.
 Maybe that's just me, I don't know.
-For example, users could be compared over total energy usage and costs, or on segments perhaps sorted specific to [region (streets, council areas)], [commonality in appliances] ...
-This surely would encourage users to spend and consumer more wisely, and making the app more enjoyable.
+For example, users could be compared over total energy usage and costs, or on segments perhaps sorted specific to [region (streets, council areas)], or [common appliance type]; for comparison of different stats and ratios such as [who the most efficient user is (average cost per appliance etc.)], [who the most efficient user of a specific appliance is], etc. This surely would encourage users to spend and consumer more wisely, and making the app more enjoyable.

+A map feature can be integrated as a way of displaying distribution and density of resultsto all segments discussed.
+Not only does this aid the competative nature, it can also assist users with more basic things like highlighting an area of energy efficiency when moving home etc. There is room for many layers on the map feature.
 -->

 \newpage